-We can omit all Jordan components causing only small errors, until a given threshold is exceeded.
-The error of a network component corresponding to a Jordan block $J_m(\lambda)$ can be estimated by the root mean square error normalized to the number of all sample components between input and predicted output (called NRMSE henceforth).
-In practice, we omit all network components with smallest errors as long as their cumulated sum is below a given threshold $\theta$ for the desired precision which is defined as fraction of the sum of all single errors.
-From $A$ and $J$, and $y$ (according to Prop.~\ref{chad}), we successively derive reduced matrices $A'$ and $J'$, and the vector $y'$ as follows: \begin{itemize} \item From $A$, take the rows corresponding to the input/output components and the columns corresponding to the relevant network components (with smallest errors). \item From $J$, take the rows and columns corresponding to the relevant network components. \item From $y$, take the rows corresponding to the relevant network components. \end{itemize} \end{property}
+In consequence, we omit all Jordan components causing only small errors, until a given threshold is exceeded.
+The error $E$ of a network can be estimated by the root-mean-square error (RMSE) normalized to the number of all sample components between input $x$ and predicted output $y$:

+We shall omit all network components corresponding to Jordan blocks $J_m(\lambda)$ with smallest errors as long as the RMSE is below a given threshold $\theta$.
+Network components that are not omitted are considered \emph{relevant}.
+Thus, from $A$, $J$, and $y$ (according to \cref{chad}), we successively derive reduced matrices $A$ and $J$ and the vector $y$ as follows: \begin{itemize} \item Reduce $A$ to the rows corresponding to the input/output components and the columns corresponding to the relevant network components. \item Reduce $J$ to the rows and columns corresponding to the relevant network components. \item Reduce $y$ to the rows corresponding to the relevant network components. \end{itemize} \end{prop}

-Note that the dimensionality reduction does not only lead to a smaller number of reservoir neurons, but also to a rather simple network structure: The transition matrix $J'$ (which comprises the reservoir weights $W^\mathrm{res}$ of the reduced network) is a sparse matrix with non-zero elements only on the main and immediately neighbored diagonals.
-Thus the number of connections is in $O(N)$, i.e., linear in the number of reservoir neurons, not quadratic -- as in general.
-Fig.~\ref{proc} summarizes the overall learning procedures for PrNNs including network size reduction.
+Note that the dimensionality reduction does not only lead to a smaller number of reservoir neurons but also to a rather simple network structure: The transition matrix $J$ (which comprises the reservoir weights $W^\mathrm{res}$ of the reduced network) is a sparse matrix with nonzero elements only on the main and immediately adjacent diagonals.
+Thus, the number of connections is in $O(N)$, i.e., linear in the number of reservoir neurons, not quadratic -- as in general.